You are here: Home Guitar Accessories Guide Guitar Humidifier Buyer's Guide

 The ideal humidity level for your guitar is somewhere between 45-55% relative humidity.

-Too low and you can have problems with cracks in the wood or finish, fret wires that extend beyond the edge of the neck, and
+A humidity level that is too low can create problems such as cracks in the wood or finish, fret wires that extend beyond the edge of the neck, neck twisting, and other structural problems.

-Too high and the glue that holds your joints and supports together could weaken and fail, the distance between your strings and the fret-board increases when the body of your guitar swells, ruining your action.
+When humidity is too high the glue that holds your joints and supports together could weaken and fail.
+If the body of your guitar swells, the distance between your strings and the fret-board increases, ruining your carefully adjusted action.

 How To Use Most Guitar Humidifiers